 - Respiratory infection

-The lung damage caused by COPD is called airway obstruction.
-Because the airways become blocked, air cannot travel through the passages and lungs as well as it should.
-This can be caused by chronic bronchitis, emphysema, or a combination of both.
+COPD causes lung damage called airway obstruction.
+In airway obstruction, the airways become blocked.
+In turn, air cannot travel through the passages and lungs as well as it should.
+This can be caused by chronic bronchitis, emphysema, or a combination of both.1,2

-Chronic bronchitis causes airway obstruction in two ways.
-The airways of people with chronic bronchitis are constantly irritated and inflamed.
-Their lungs also produce excess amounts of mucus that have to be cleared through the airways.
+Chronic bronchitis causes airway obstruction in 2 ways.
+First, the airways of people with chronic bronchitis are constantly irritated and inflamed.
+Second, their lungs produce excess amounts of mucus that must be cleared through the airways.
 The swelling, combined with the extra mucus, causes the airways to become too narrow.
-This can cause a feeling of chest tightness.
+This can cause a feeling of chest tightness.1,2

-People with COPD sometimes have “bronchospasms.”
-This happens when the muscles surrounding the airways get very tight all of a sudden.
+People with COPD can also have bronchospasms.
+A bronchospasm happens when the muscles surrounding the airways suddenly get very tight.
 When the muscles tighten up, it makes the airways too narrow for enough air to pass through.
-This can also cause chest tightness.
+This can also cause chest tightness.1,2

 How can chest tightness be treated or managed?

-Treatment for chest tightness depends on the cause of the symptom and how severe the symptom is.
-If an infection is causing the tightness, then treating the infection with antibiotics is helpful.
+Treatment for chest tightness related to COPD depends on the cause of the symptom and how severe the symptom is.
+If an infection is causing the tightness, treating the infection with steroids and antibiotics is helpful.
 Because COPD is a lung condition, treatment for non-cardiac chest tightness in COPD includes bronchodilators to open the airways.1